raffg/trump-tweet-author-identification/README.md

 I also created features for what I have recognized as Trump's rather unique Twitter behavior.
 These features include the "quoted retweet" (where Trump copies and pastes a another user's tweet onto his own timeline and surrounds it in quotation marks), words written in ALL CAPS or followed by several exclamation points!!!, and also middle-of-the-night tweeting.

 ### Sentiment
 I used C.J.
 Hutto's [VADER](https://github.com/cjhutto/vaderSentiment) package to extract the sentiment of each tweet.
-VADER, which stands for Valence Aware Dictionary and sEntiment Reasoner, is a lexicon and rule-based tool that is specifically tuned to social media.
+VADER, which stands for Valence Aware Dictionary and sEntiment Reasoning, is a lexicon and rule-based tool that is specifically tuned to social media.
 Given a string of text, it outputs a number between 0 and 1 for negativity, positivity, and neutrality for the text, as well as a compound score from -1 to 1 which is an aggregate measure.

 ### Emotion